University of Washington

 Del Real et al. 2012

-Total loss of hatchery-origin steelhead is 153 or 2.59% of the annual loss threshold.
-Note that hatchery origin of salvaged fish can not be determined at this time and salvage is based on the assumption of similar routing and survival probabilities of individual hatchery releases.
+Total loss of hatchery-origin steelhead is 461 or 7.8% of the annual loss threshold.
+Note that hatchery origin of salvaged fish cannot be determined at this time and salvage is based on the assumption of similar routing and survival probabilities of individual hatchery releases.

 Line chart of cumulative loss of hatchery-origin steelhead at Delta facilities where daily loss is tracked against the annual threshold